 Fedora

-Based on Fedora 40, we introduce the method of downloading and installing pre-built packages provided by RPM Fusion.
+For Fedora 40, I’ll introduce the method of downloading and installing pre-built packages provided by RPM Fusion.

 1-Fedora-1.
 Configuring RPM Fusion Repository